Questions to help you find the right course and to prepare you for life as a student

 Does it provide the right balance of specialities?

 Every institution offers its own collection of study paths.
-Some will allow you to concentrate on one area, such as performance or composition, and others will allow you to balance several.
+Some of them will allow you to concentrate on one specific area, such as performance or composition, and others will allow you to balance several.

 What qualification do you want?